opedromandrade/penguin/README.md

-# TuxScripts
+# Penguin
+This repository is a collection a few of my Linux scripts.
+I’ve made them to make my Linux usage a bit more carefree: set it up once and chill.
+It used to host just a few scripts for Ubuntu and EndeavorOS, but I’ve decided to use for all my Linux needs.

-These are some (very) small/basic scripts to run on a freshly installed Linux system, and install of MY preferred software with little to no work/human intervention.
-This might also work in some Ubuntu based distros.
+They are also some (very) small/basic scripts to run on a freshly installed Linux system, by installing some of MY preferred software, with little to no work/human intervention.
+Please find bellow the list for y folders with a short description.

 Feel free to transform, distribute or adapt this script according to YOUR needs.